 The work you submit for quizzes, tests, and the final exam must be your own.
 For homework, you will probably find it beneficial to consult with other students about the material and this kind of conversation and collaboration is encouraged.
 At the end of the consultation, however, each participant should prepare their own summary of the discussion and their own solutions to the problems because that will be required on quizzes and tests.
 The policies for this class will be those derived from IUPUI's policies on academic conduct and adaptive services.
-More information about IUPUI course policies can be found at http://registrar.iupui.edu/course_policies.html and http://registrar.iupui.edu/misconduct.html All students involved in a particular event of academic dishonesty will receive a zero on the item involved; a second infraction by an individual would usually mean receiving an 'F' for the course.
+More information about IUPUI course policies can be found at http://registrar.iupui.edu/course_policies.html

+All students involved in a particular event of such dishonesty will receive a zero on the item involved; a second infraction by an individual would usually mean receiving an 'F' for the course.